Work with IJRC

 • relevant past or current work with human rights or social justice organizations.

-IJRC will consider applications from all individuals who meet the minimum.
+IJRC will consider applications from all individuals who meet the minimum requirements.

 Please note, the IHRL Fellowship position is open to individuals who will have already completed law school by the start of the fellowship.
 Law students are welcome to apply to our legal internship program.

-To apply, please email a cover letter, resume, and writing sample to Lisa Reinsberg, Executive Director at email@example.com no later than three months prior to the desired start date or any external funding application deadline.
+To apply, please email a cover letter, resume, and writing sample to Lisa Reinsberg, Executive Director at firstname.lastname@example.org by April 15, 2015 or no later than one month prior to any external funding application deadline.
 In your cover letter, please indicate your availability, specifying the anticipated duration and starting date of the fellowship.

 Pro Bono Attorneys & Law School Clinics